 Yesterday at I/O Google had an interesting talk called Background Check and Other Insights into the Android Operating System Framework.
 It's a long name, but really it's about improving battery life in Android.
-It went on at great length as to how, exactly, they plan on doing that, and it's quite worth a watch.
+It went on at great length as to how, exactly, the team plans on doing that, and it's quite worth a watch.
 We have the video here, but if you don't have the half-hour to check it out, then you are welcome to read below.

 The central methodology Google is using to try to improve things is the idea of visibility.
 When something is running in the background and doing a ton of stuff like calling your location at quick intervals, it results in battery drain.
 So now Google wants to change how things happen in the background, by ensuring that free-running background services aren't sucking your battery dry.
 Background apps will be pushed out of memory when they leave the foreground, and requests for things like location or WiFi happening in the background will only occasionally see new information from Android.
 Applications that would otherwise receive broadcasts also might not wake up unless they are given an explicit call to do so in the broadcast, although there are some exceptions.
 Apps can still get around this by being foregrounded in some way, but now that will be something visible that the user is aware of.